 Once you’ve identified what your customers want and why they buy from you, craft your marketing message around your USP.

-For example, if customers love that your product is easy to use, stress that USP on your website, in your email campaigns, and in your paid advertising.
-If your service has a highly affordable price tag, make sure everyone understands how much value they’re getting when they buy from you.
+For example, if customers love that your product is easy to use, stress that USP on your website, in your email marketing campaigns, and in your paid advertising.
+If your service has a highly affordable price tag, make sure your target market understands how much value they get when they buy from you.